Opentrons/opentrons-modules/stm32-modules/tempdeck-gen3/firmware/README.md

 ## Message Passing
 The sole intended form of interprocess communication on the firmware is via message passing.
-As shown in the class diagram below, a QueueAggregator class acts as a mediator between the tasks - there is no direct link between actual tasks.
+As shown in the example class diagram below, a QueueAggregator class acts as a mediator between the tasks - there is no direct link between actual tasks.

 A single header (`QueueTypes` in the diagram) provides the types of each queue on the system.